torik42/YaLafi/README.md

 - Macros are expanded in the order they appear in the text.
 - Character position tracking for displayed equations is improved, see [the example below](#equation-html-report).
-- Added options --dcls and --pack allow to modify predefined LaTeX macros and environments at Python level.
+- Added options --dcls and --pack allow modification of predefined LaTeX macros and environments at Python level.
 - Option --defs expects a file containing macro definitions as LaTeX code.
 - Option --ienc is also effective for file from --defs.
 - Option --char (position tracking for single characters) is always activated.